Our Degrees and Programs

 Graduate Certificate Programs

-The school administers three graduate certificate programs: Industrial Ecology, Spatial Analysis, and Environmental Justice Certificate programs may be pursued by current University of Michigan graduate students who are enrolled in a degree-seeking program, or individuals who have received a University of Michigan post-baccalaureate degree within the last five years.
+The school administers three graduate certificate programs that may be pursued by current University of Michigan graduate students enrolled in a degree-seeking program, or individuals who have received a University of Michigan post-baccalaureate degree within the last five years.
+These include: